esper-io/console_docs/docs/content-management/transfer.md

 The ability to store files anywhere is available in Esper Agent version v7.4.9751 and above.
 Please reach out to [Esper support](mailto:support@esper.io) for this version.
 :::

-The admins can push files to to multiple SD cards at the same time using the scheme format (scheme: path).
+The admins can push files to multiple SD cards at the same time using the scheme format (scheme: path).
 The scheme will be common to all the devices.

 E.g. internal://download/Esper/Notes in this, the scheme internal translates to: /storage/emulated/0.